as1605/nifty-llm-research/docs/index.md

 The stock research agent (`src/agents/stock_research.py`) is responsible for:

-- Fetching stock data from Yahoo Finance
-- Gathering recent news articles
+- Gathering comprehensive stock data and news using Perplexity's sonar-deep-research model
-- Analyzing the data using OpenAI's GPT models
+- Analyzing the data using Perplexity's models
 - Generating price forecasts for multiple time horizons

 ### Portfolio Optimization